KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 ## Jekyll Pros and Cons

 Pros
-* Can be hosted for free at GitHub
+* Can be hosted for free at GitHub (can also be hosted elsewhere, but probably not for free)
-* Many Jekyll code-bases on GitHub to learn from
+* Many Jekyll code-bases exist on GitHub to learn from
 * Fairly easy to deploy
 * Can use a custom domain

 Cons
 * Static framework (as opposted to dynamic)
 * Limited functionality
+* Limited staged deployment

 ## Cost Comparison